 - 3. The condition of the transfer is that the adjusted credit index of the student submitting the transfer request must be at least 3.51-4.00 in the two terms preceding the transfer. - 4.
 Transfers may also be requested at Semmelweis University between programmes, as well as between faculties and training levels.
-The minimum requirement for this is that at least 75% of the credits that can be obtained in the first four terms of the model curriculum must be obtained and the relevant weighted grade point average must be 3.51-4.00. - 5.
+The minimum requirement for this is that at least 75% of the credits that can be obtained in the first four terms of the model curriculum must be obtained and the relevant weighted grade point average must be between 3.51 and 4.00. - 5.
 With regard to transfers, the discharging institutions must declare whether the students concerned were state-funded or self-funded.
-For state-funded studies, the discharging institution must provide information on the number of state-funded and active terms used by the student in the course of their studies and it must declare that the student's student status has been terminated and their name has been struck off from the register as a result of the transfer. - A self-funded student may request a transfer to the same state-funded programme if their adjusted credit index was at least 3.51 in the two consecutive terms preceding the transfer request.
-However, the transfer will only be performed if a state-funded place becomes

-- available.
-The places that have become available will be assigned based on the order established according to the adjusted credit index. - 7.
-Transfers between programmes, faculties and training levels will only be possible if the content of the subjects completed are at least 75% identical to the content of the subjects taught at the Faculty concerned.
-In all other cases, students may only begin their studies after a successful admission procedure has been conducted at the Faculty concerned, in accordance with the law on admission to higher education institutions. - 8.
-The Educational, Credit and Credit Transfer Committee of the receiving faculty will decide on the recognition of subjects completed and credits obtained in another programme, at another faculty or in another institution according to Section 21.
+For state-funded studies, the discharging institution must provide information on the number of state-funded and active terms used by the student in the course of their studies and must declare that the student's student status has been terminated and their name has been removed from the register as a result of the transfer. - 6.
+Transfers between programmes, faculties and training levels will only be possible if the content of the subjects completed is at least 75% identical to the content of the subjects taught at the Faculty concerned.
+In all other cases, students may only begin their studies after a successful admission procedure has been conducted at the Faculty concerned, in accordance with the law on admission to higher education institutions. - The Educational, Credit, and Credit Transfer Committee of the receiving faculty will decide on the recognition of subjects completed and credits obtained in another programme, at another faculty, or in another institution according to Section 21.